jboland/genome-ui-challenge/README.md

 ## The Result

-*Insert your fork's documentation or a brief summary of how you completed the challenge here.*
 I was aiming at simplicity here.

 I was considering adding in some show-hide functionality that would selectively display the content chosen from the nav, but opted not to do this because sometimes as a user I find it frustrating to have content hidden from me.

 I wanted to keep things simple and avoid bringing in large frameworks, CSS or JS.
 For that reason I opted for the vanilla-js approach and the one plugin that did not require jQuery to assist in scrolling animation.

 Two things I did not get to that I would have liked to are: